News

 Through this approach, which was approved by the Food and Drug Administration in 2015, the focused beams of ultrasound energy can heat the affected area to burn in a very controlled manner within the prostate.

-The treatment involves an ultrasound probe to see the prostate, Watts explained, for which patients would receive an enema before the procedure so nothing impedes on the ultrasound’s ability to delivery energy to the prostate.
+The treatment involves an ultrasound probe to see the prostate, Watts explained, for which patients would receive an enema before the procedure so nothing impedes the ultrasound’s ability to deliver energy to the prostate.
 Patients are put under general anesthesia for this procedure, which is typically performed in a hospital operating room or ambulatory surgery center and takes approximately two to three hours.
 Patients are able to return home the same day, so HIFU does not require an overnight hospital admission.

 After the procedure, patients often go home with a catheter for a few days, which depends on how much tissue is treated during the procedure.